-People have always adorned their bodies with artwork to display beauty and personality, like ink tattoos.
+Like ink tattoos, people have always adorned their bodies with artwork to display beauty and personality.
 But those tattoos are permanent.
-Once they are inked, they are either impossible or challenging to get rid of, depending on the time one was living.
+Once they are inked, they are either impossible or challenging to get rid of, depending on the time one is living.
 The attraction of henna tattoos is that they are temporary.
 A henna tattoo typically lasts for one to three weeks.

 Like tattoos, Henna also provided a means for self-expression in the days of yore.
 But those days are not entirely over yet.
 Today Henna has conquered boundaries and has found its way into western society.

 Henna was not exclusive to Arabs, though.
 You will come across the tradition of Henna in the Indian subcontinent as well.

 Other than decoration, the Henna is an organic source of hair color.
 When no other alternatives were available, Henna was a more sophisticated way to color hair than soot.

 In Arab culture, a Henna is considered feminine, like other ornaments and decorations.
 Therefore, men wearing Henna are looked down upon.

 Henna is made of the henna plant’s powdered (or ground) leaves.
 The powder is mixed with water to form a consistent paste.
 Lemon or other acids like vinegar helps enhance the color of Henna.

 The henna paste is usually applied to the hands and feet.
 Henna paste is filled in a conical tube that squirts the paste upon applying pressure to draw patterns on the skin.
 After the application, the Henna is dry for 2 to 3 hours.
 When washed away, it will leave an orange stain on the skin.
 After a few days, this gets darker and turns reddish-brown.